tdpetrou/pandas_cub/README.md

  * `round`
  * `copy`

+The `cummin` and `cummax` functions in NumPy necessitate dot notation to reach.
+We cannot use `getattr` for this and instead have to use the more specialized `attrgetter` from the `operator` library.

  Notice that some of these have parameters.
 Collect them with `*args`.

 ### 22. `diff` and `pct_change` methods